open-company/open-company-storage/README.md

 > -- Dalai Lama

 Build your company in the open with transparency for your co-founders, your team, and your investors.
-Or share your company's journey with everyone, your customers and the rest of the startup community too.
+Or share your company's journey with everyone, your customers and the rest of the startup community.

 [OpenCompany.io](https://opencompany.io) is GitHub for the rest of your company: